-CTI is conducted during Corps Members' first several weeks on campus and is coordinated by the APDT and other campus staff.
-It is implemented with the full participation of campus staff.
+CTI is conducted during Corps members' first several weeks on campus and is coordinated by NCCC staff.
+It is implemented with the full participation of NCCC staff.
 CTI is an intensive program designed to develop the AmeriCorps NCCC campus community.
-Full participation in CTI is expected and essential for Corps Members to be prepared for service throughout the AmeriCorps NCCC year.
-For NCCC-FEMA Corps, an additional training module is offered that covers NCCC-FEMA Corps Basic topics.
+Full participation in CTI is expected and essential for Corps members to be prepared for service throughout the AmeriCorps NCCC year.
+For FEMA Corps, additional training modules are offered that cover FEMA specific topics.